Missouri Bounty Hunter Guide: Requirements and Steps

 2. Take and pass the examination.

 Candidates wishing to become licensed surety recovery agents must take and pass the surety recovery agent exam via Pearson Vue.
-The exam is a 50-question, one-hour exam and costs $41 (as of April 2016).
+The exam is a 50-question, one-hour exam and costs $22 (as of June 2022).
 You must score a 70 or above to pass the surety recovery exam.
 If you fail the exam, you may retake it, but you must wait one day to reschedule the exam.
-Pearson Vue provides a candidate handbook and content outlines to help you prepare for the examination.
+Pearson Vue provides a candidate handbook and content outline to help you prepare for the examination.

 3. Submit an application.